py-bbn

 Parameters:

-• evidences – Evidences.
+• evidences – Evidence potentials.

 Returns:

-sample(max_samples: int = 100, evidence: dict[Any, str] | None = None, seed: int = 37) DataFrame
+sample(max_samples: int = 100, evidence: dict[Any, Any] | None = None, seed: int = 37, max_rejections: int | None = None, method: str = 'likelihood') DataFrame

 Parameters: